haroon-mirza/databricks-divvy-pipeline/README.md

-# Databricks DLT & dbt Hybrid Data Pipeline
+# Databricks Lakehouse Customer Activity ETL Pipeline

 This project delivers a robust, end-to-end data engineering solution for ingesting and transforming complex bike-share data.
 It leverages a modern, hybrid approach on Databricks, handling inconsistent raw data, enforcing data quality, and structuring it for analytics.